Whisperpiano/Whisperpiano/README.md

 </div>

 Hola from the land of fjords!
 Jesus here, tickling ivories by day and coding pixels by night.
 From the warmth of Spain to the cool vibes of Norway, I'm on a mission to make music and tech collide in the most harmonious way possible!
-Join me on this musical coding adventure—let's compose some digital symphonies together! 🎹💻✨
+Let's compose some digital symphonies together! 🎹💻✨